 Students are required to take a keyboard test and demonstrate proficiency at 30 or more words per minute with 80% accuracy.
 If typing speed is not 30 wpm with 80% accuracy after two attempts, the student must complete OST 131.

 Admission is based on points obtained from the following criteria:

 - Attendance of a Medical Assisting Information Session or Health Careers Open House at CPCC

 - Past Academic Performance

 - Current Provider Level CPR certification from American Heart Association or American Red Cross.

 Upon acceptance into the Medical Assisting program, students will be required to submit results of a North Carolina and/or national criminal background check at their own expense.
 Students must also complete a medical exam, provide record of immunizations, show proof of medical insurance and carry CPCC’s accident insurance.
 Current Provider Level CPR certification from American Heart Association or American Red Cross must be completed by the end of the first semester of the program.
 The student is responsible for the costs of each of these.
 Required forms will be distributed at the Medical Assisting Orientation session for students who are accepted into the program.

-The student must present evidence of good physical and mental health as specified in the ADA Essentials attached to this packet.
+The student must present evidence of good physical and mental health as specified in the ADA Essentials Functions Form.
 (CORE PERFORMANCE STANDARDS FOR ENTRY LEVEL COMPETENCIES FOR THE MEDICAL ASSISTANT).